-Market- Potential Challenges Opportunities

-Based Contribution to (costs) (benefits)

-Options reducing BET

-fishing mortality

-FAD Set Fees/Pricing A potential contribution to bigeye conservation, but depends on items such as: - Whether price and quantity offered serve to reduce total annual fishing effort. - The reliability and timing of reporting - Effectiveness of complementary measures on the high seas Requires reliable bigeye biomass measures - inclusive of the EPO and the WCPO.
+Market- Based Options Potential Challenges Contribution to (costs) reducing BET Opportunities (benefits) FAD Set Fees/Pricing Contribution to reducing BET fishing mortality A potential contribution to bigeye conservation, but depends on items such as: - Whether price and quantity offered serve to reduce total annual fishing effort. - The reliability and timing of reporting - Effectiveness of complementary measures on the high seas Requires reliable bigeye biomass measures - inclusive of the EPO and the WCPO.
 Requires FAD set prices to be pegged at levels that result in effort levels that improved bigeye abundance.
 Initial pricing will be largely guesswork.
 The relationship between price levels and the number of FAD sets purchased (the demand for FAD sets) is likely to be nonlinear and possibly discontinuous and can be determined only through a trial and error process.
 The demand for FAD sets is dynamic and will likely shift with annual abundance and the Bangkok price of tuna and changes in fuel prices.
-The elasticity (slope) of the demand for FAD sets will determine both the conservation effectiveness of price changes and the incremental revenue received by PNA members - inelastic demand would imply that price changes have a small incremental conservation impact while having a large revenue impact - elastic demand would imply that price changes have a small incremental conservation impact while having a large revenue impact - elastic demand would imply that price changes have a large incremental revenue impact.
+The elasticity (slope) of the demand for FAD sets will determine both the conservation effectiveness of price changes and the incremental revenue received by PNA members - inelastic demand would imply that price changes have a small incremental conservation impact while having a large revenue impact - elastic demand would imply that price changes have a large incremental conservation impact and a small incremental revenue impact.
 Priced FAD sets are likely to encourage sets only on FADs with the highest biomass of tuna.
 Input-oriented measures/limits provide weaker conservation incentives than do output-oriented measures/limits.
 Complicated and uncertain compatibility with VDS.
 For best results both FAD and VDS require full transparency, which is lacking.
 Encourages school setting and thus results in higher fishing pressure on yellowfin.
-Accurate monitoring of the use and transfer of FAD sets is difficult and costly.
-Creates economic incentives more closely related to reducing FAD sets bigeye mortality than does the VDS alone.
+Accurate monitoring of the use and transfer of FAD Creates economic incentives more closely related to reducing FAD sets bigeye mortality than does the VDS alone.
 Will induce bigeye saving innovation and technology changes.
 Will provide increased revenue to PNA countries; thus, addressing DB.
 Fees for fishing on FADs in international waters could be used to fund Commission projects that address DB.
 Creates an incentive to avoid FAD associated small schools; thus, providing ecosystem benefits and biodiversity.
 If FAD sets could be paid for after the fact and FAD set fees were directly tied to FAD set size both PNA and industry would benefit.